GrammaTech/ddisasm/README.md

 - [GTIRB](https://github.com/grammatech/gtirb)

-- The analysis depends on [souffle](https://github.com/souffle-lang)
+- The analysis depends on [souffle](https://github.com/souffle-lang) version **1.5.1 or higher** configured with support for 64 bit numbers `--enable-64bit-domain`.
-  being installed.
-At the moment we rely on the [1.6.1 souffle release](https://github.com/souffle-lang/souffle/releases/tag/1.5.1) configured with `--enable-64bit-domain
+  At the moment we rely on the [1.6.1 souffle release](https://github.com/souffle-lang/souffle/releases/tag/1.6.1).
-  --disable-ncurses`.
   The easiest way to install the 1.6.1 souffle release is:
   ```
   git clone -b 1.6.1 https://github.com/souffle-lang/souffle